Semestre5/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

    really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?

-   **Réponse : ** Si on rajoute plus de noeuds, on devra toujours modifier la configuration HAProxy pour ajouter plus de `sed`.
+   **Réponse : ** Si on rajoute plus de noeuds, ceux-ci ne seront pas disponible.
+Cependant, si on veut que ce noeuds soit disponible, on devra toujours modifier la configuration HAProxy pour ajouter plus de `sed`.
 Donc, évidemment, ce n'est pas dynamique, mais pour le devenir, il est possible d'utiliser un moteur de template, qui va adapter notre configuration `haproxy.cfg` avec les `sed` adapté en cas d'ajout ou suppression de noeud.

 **Deliverables**

-1. Take a screenshot of the stats page of HAProxy at
+1. > Take a screenshot of the stats page of HAProxy at
-   <http://192.168.42.42:1936>.
+   > <http://192.168.42.42:1936>.
 You should see your backend nodes.

    ![image-20220103110918747](figures/image-20220103110918747.png)

-2. Give the URL of your repository URL in the lab report.
+2. > Give the URL of your repository URL in the lab report.

    https://github.com/Semestre5/Teaching-HEIGVD-AIT-2020-Labo-Docker

-## Add a process supervisor to run several processes
+## Task 1 - Add a process supervisor to run several processes

 1. Take a screenshot of the stats page of HAProxy at
    <http://192.168.42.42:1936>.
 You should see your backend nodes.
 It